| [an error occurred while processing this directive] |

 Identify your reasons for pursuing higher education abroad

-your objectives with what the universities offer.
-If your aim is research in some
+match your objectives with what the universities offer.
+If your aim is

 B -